Forgot your password?

 Posted In: Articles, FAQs

-Tags: Kayak, SCUBA, SUP, Surf
+Tags: Kayak, SCUBA, SUP, Surfing

 In this installment of our Wetsuit FAQ series, we talked to Henderson Wetsuits own Nick Lassor, the Director of Marketing and Product Development, to answer the commonly asked question, how are wetsuits made?